schbz/ClautoHotkey/README.md

 # ClautoHotkey

 A collection of prompts and instructions to help Claude generate better AutoHotkey v2 code.
+This collection does also have additional context prompts for Deepskeek, Gemini, and ChatGPT, but these are just single shot context prompts.
+The supplemental files are additional libraries or context you can give to the coding agent to improve their prompting.

 ## Overview